 Try six tastes in Every Meal

-For a healthy Ayurvedic Diet, you should try the six taste of the Ayurveda.
-This flavors are sweet, sour, salty, bitter, pungent, and astringent.
+For a healthy Ayurvedic diet, you should try the six tastes of the Ayurveda.
+These flavors are sweet, sour, salty, bitter, pungent, and astringent.
 For this, every fruit, vegetable, grain, nut, and legume has a particular “taste” or a combination of a few.
 Ideally, you would include these in every meal.
 But don’t stress up with this, keep it simple and use an Ayurvedic spice blend that includes flavors such as coriander, ginger, mustard, turmeric, cinnamon, and cayenne, and sprinkle it on your meals.
 It also helps to choose whole foods and make sure your meals have a rainbow of colors.

 The stomach is a resilient organ, so it can often “decongest” itself if you cut the burden on it.
 Every time you eat anything, you flood the liver with nutrients and potential toxins.
 Fasting helps it catch up.
 Detoxification processes need energy and nutrients, however, so it’s wise to drink fresh vegetable and fruit juices every three hours or so when fasting to give this needed support.
 Don’t starve yourself or let yourself become weak or depleted and always stop a fast at any sign of exhaustion.

-The Path to Anadam explains that the benefits of the meditation are so many for the health that covers up the entire body.
-Between the stress reduction, treatment of anxiety disorders and heart disease are one of the benefits of Meditation.
+The Path to Anadam explains that the benefits of meditation are so many for the health that covers up the entire body.
+Between stress reduction, treatment of anxiety disorders and heart disease is one of the benefits of Meditation.
 Besides, meditation can include anything from breath awareness to moving meditation or yoga.
 The purpose of meditation is not to stop thinking thoughts, but to let the thoughts drift past you like clouds in the sky.
-Not clinging onto the thought, just simply letting it pass and coming back to the breath or mantra.
+Not clinging to the thought, just simply letting it pass and coming back to the breath or mantra.
 The decision is yours, choose the one that resonates with you and sticks with that kind of meditation.
 The more you practice, the easier it will become.

 The massages have amazing health benefits, including lowered blood pressure, increased muscle tone, stress reduction, and increased lymphatic flow.
 Abdominal massage can cut constipation and increase bowel movements.
 Massages before Panchakarma.
 So, if you aren’t able to get to a studio or center of massages, try a self-massage or Abhyanga with any high-quality organic oil.